-Transducer (option)
+Transducer (Option)

-If equipped, the transducer is located in the mechanical access hatch and acts as an antenna for the sonar system, sending sound waves through the water, bouncing off objects, and returning a signal.
-Should after market installation be required, contact a Boston Whaler dealer for details on the mounting location shown in Figure 4.11.1.
+If equipped, the transducer is located on the transom and acts as an antenna for the sonar system, sending sound waves through the water, bouncing off objects, and returning a signal.
+Should after market installation be required, contact a Boston Whaler dealer for details on the mounting location shown in Figure 4.8.1.